News, news analysis, and commentary on the latest trends in cybersecurity technology.

 MITRE Launches AI Incident Sharing Initiative

-The collaboration with industry partners will improve collective AI defenses.
+The collaboration with industry partners aims to improve collective AI defenses.
 Trusted contributors receive protected and anonymized data on real-world AI incidents.

 Two people watching as one person passes files to another person.